 \subsection{Image-text compositionality}

-Compositionality benchmarks construct hard negatives that elicit various types of compositional failures.
-Herein, we focus our comparison on the currently most challenging test sets, SugarCrepe~\cite{hsieh2024sugarcrepe} and SugarCrepe++~\cite{dumpala2024sugarcrepe++} (For Winoground~\cite{thrush2022winoground} please see supp. material).
-For SugarCrepe++, we are primarily interested in the Image-to-Text (ITT) setting since the Text-to-Text (TOT) setting evaluates the language component of the methods only.
+Herein, we focus our comparison on the currently most challenging test sets, SugarCrepe~\cite{hsieh2024sugarcrepe} and SugarCrepe++~\cite{dumpala2024sugarcrepe++} (for Winoground~\cite{thrush2022winoground} please see supp. material).
+For SugarCrepe++, we are mostly interested in the Image-to-Text (ITT) setting since the Text-to-Text (TOT) one evaluates the language component of the methods only.

-As Tables~\ref{tab:sota_eval_sc} and \ref{tab:sota_eval_sc_pp} show, our approach is the best in both SugarCrepe and SugarCrepe++ (ITT).
-On SugarCrepe, we outperform the 18B EVA-CLIP model on all categories, with particularly large gains on relation replacement (76.1 vs. 86.8), attribution adding (85.0 vs. 95.8), and object swapping (65.3 vs. 85.8).
-The last case is particularly interesting as it directly measures the \textit{bag-of-words} behavior, showcasing the significant improvements our method achieves in this direction.
+As Tabs.~\ref{tab:sota_eval_sc} and \ref{tab:sota_eval_sc_pp} show, our approach is the best in both SugarCrepe and SugarCrepe++ (ITT).
+On SugarCrepe, we outperform the 18B EVA-CLIP model on all categories, with particularly large gains on relation replacement (76.1 vs. 86.8), attribution adding (85.0 vs. 95.8), and object swap (65.3 vs. 79.0).
+The last case is particularly interesting as it directly measures the \textit{bag-of-words} behavior, showcasing significant improvements offered by our method.
 Additionally, we outperform the E5-V variant based on the same LLaVA-1.5-7B model that we used, and the one based on the heavier LLaVA-Next-8B.
-A similar trend is observed on SugarCreppe++ where we outperform EVA-CLIP (\texttt{18B}) by up to 10.9\% (on object swapping) and E5-V (ITT) in all but relation replacement.
-Note that, thanks to its text-text training, E5-V surpasses our method for the TOT setting, but we note that their loss can be readily incorporated into our framework, leaving this for future work.
+A similar trend is observed on SugarCreppe++ where we outperform EVA-CLIP (\texttt{18B}) by up to 10.9\% (on object swap) and E5-V (ITT) in all but relation replacement.
+Thanks to its text-text training, E5-V surpasses our method for the TOT setting, but we note that their loss can be readily incorporated into our framework, leaving this for future work.